 If you’re the kind of person whose December diary fills out before the month has even begun, you’re probably looking out for a Christmas brunch where you can keep the party going from the night before.
 At these fun London restaurants, a good time is guaranteed.

 Ping Pong, Soho

 What: With branches across London, Ping Pong is known for its casual offering of all day dim sum.
-This December though, the Soho branch will become famous for its dubious sartorial choices, thanks to its Christmas jumper bottomless brunch.
-Don the most garish jumper you can find and head down to Ping Pong Soho to enjoy plenty of dim sum alongside free-flowing fizz.
-Plus, the table with the most OTT jumpers will win a round of shots on the house!
+On the weekends though, it is all about its lively bottomless brunch and nothing quite says Christmas time like cocktails at midday.
+Don the most garish Christmas jumper you can find and head down to Ping Pong Soho to enjoy plenty of dim sum alongside free-flowing fizz, cocktails or beers.

 Where: 45 Great Marlborough Street, W1F 7JL